8 Reasons to Drive to Olympia, Washington

 The waterfront is where it’s at

-The Historic District of downtown Olympia wouldn’t be half as charming as it is now without the waterfront, AKA Percival Landing Park.
+The Historic District of downtown Olympia wouldn’t be half as charming as it is now without the waterfront, aka the aforementioned Percival Landing.
 Here, you can take a stroll along the mile-long boardwalk, check out rotating public art, and enjoy the gorgeous waters of West Bay.
-Percival Landing Park is something of a hub in Olympia—it’s where the best people-watching happens, where many an event has taken place, and where it’s easy to while away the hours watching the boats come and go and generally drinking in that salty sea air (which, if you live in Western Washington, you already know and love).
+Percival Landing is something of a hub in Olympia—it’s where the best people-watching happens, where many an event has taken place, and where it’s easy to while away the hours watching the boats come and go and generally drinking in that salty sea air (which, if you live in Western Washington, you already know and love).

 This town knows how to wine and dine its visitors